ucl-openehr-explorer/website/index.rst

    research
    hci
    prototype
+   evaluation
+   management
    glossary

 Abstract
 --------

 openEHR Explorer is an open-source application to query openEHR CDRs, targeted at developers working in a clinical context.
 Previously, developers did not have a standardised method of querying, and openEHR Explorer was created to solve the problem. openEHR Explorer is able to query multiple CDRs concurrently with a single AQL query and federate their results into a table.

 Key Features